xuankimtran/docs-1/pages/katalon-analytics/docs/kt_kobiton_integration.md

 permalink: katalon-analytics/docs/kt_kobiton_integration.html
 ---

-You can enable Kobiton integration in Katalon TestOps to enhance your mobile device testing experiences.
+Kobiton allows you to test your apps on real devices to enhance your mobile testing experiences.
+By integrating Kobiton with Katalon TestOps, you can now plan your tests and run them on Kobiton's devices, leveraging your mobile testing activities.

 > Requirements:
 >